yalequan/yalequan.github.io/_pages/research.md

 I am currently exploring methods to improve measurement and modeling in highly segmented or sparse data:

 <ul>
-  <li>Developing generalizable <em>multilabel classification neural networks</em> to detect differential item functioning (DIF) across many groups, to support equitable assessment practices.</li>
+  <li>Developing generalizable methods detect small sample differential item functioning across many groups.</li>
-  <li>Using <em>machine learning and Bayesian methods</em> for Q-Matrix estimation and refinement, to enhance measurement precision.</li>
+  <li>Using machine learning and Bayesian methods for Q-Matrix estimation and refinement, to enhance measurement precision.</li>
-  <li>Comparing <em>frequentist and Bayesian approaches** for modeling sparse responses </em>, to balance data simplification with principled prior modeling.</li>
+  <li>Comparing frequentist and Bayesian approaches for modeling sparse responses, to balance data simplification with principled prior modeling.</li>
 </ul>

 This work aims to create robust, scalable, and interpretable models that inform equitable educational decisions and high-quality assessment practices.